Aliases for USP8 Gene

 GeneCards Summary for USP8 Gene

 USP8 (Ubiquitin Specific Peptidase 8) is a Protein Coding gene.
-Diseases associated with USP8 include autosomal recessive spastic paraplegia type 59 and cushing's syndrome.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include SH3 domain binding and ubiquitin-specific protease activity.
-An important paralog of this gene is USP49.
+Diseases associated with USP8 include autosomal recessive spastic paraplegia type 59 and pituitary adenoma, acth-secreting.
+Among its related pathways are Signaling by GPCR and Endocytosis.
+GO annotations related to this gene include SH3 domain binding and thiol-dependent ubiquitin-specific protease activity.
+An important paralog of this gene is USP50.